Rodrigues parrot: Extinction

 Of the eight or so parrot species endemic to the Mascarenes, only the echo parakeet of Mauritius has survived.
 The others were likely all made extinct by a combination of excessive hunting and deforestation by humans.
 Like mainland Rodrigues, the offshore islets were eventually infested by rats, which is believed to have caused the demise of the Rodrigues parrot and other birds there.
 Cats may also have hunted the remaining birds.
 The rats probably preyed on their eggs and chicks.

 Leguat mentioned use of local parrots as food, but it is uncertain whether the green species was the Rodrigues parrot or a green Newton's parakeet:

 There are abundance of green and blew Parrets, they are of a midling and equal bigness; when they are young, their Flesh is as good as young Pigeons.

 Pingré indicated in 1671 that local species were popular game, and found that the Rodrigues parrot was rare:

 The perruche [Newton's parakeet] seemed to me much more delicate [than the flying-fox].
 I would not have missed any game from France if this one had been commoner in Rodrigues; but it begins to become rare.
 There are even fewer perroquets [Rodrigues parrots], although there were once a big enough quantity according to François Leguat; indeed a little islet south of Rodrigues still retains the name Isle of Parrots [Isle Pierrot].

 Pingré also reported that the island was becoming deforested by tortoise hunters who set fires to clear vegetation.
 Along with direct hunting of the parrots, this likely led to a reduction in the population of Rodrigues parrots.
-Pingré's 1761 account is the last known mention of the species, and it probably became extinct soon after.
+Pingré's 1761 account is the last known mention of the species, and it probably became extinct soon after, according to Hume.
+An 1893 account by the island's magistrate Barthélemy Hardy Colin stated that in former times there "were a great number of large green parrots, but they died away after the large fire which destroyed the forests on the western side of the island", but gave no date for when it occurred, perhaps alluding to this species according to Cheke.